adlnet/xAPI-Spec/xAPI.md

 versions.
 The version header allows for these version differences to be handled correctly, and to ascertain that no partial or mixed LRS version implementations exist.

-Using Semantic Versioning will allow Clients and LRSs to reliably know whether they're compatible or not as the specification changes.
+Using Semantic Versioning will allow Clients and LRSs to reliably know compatibility as the specification changes.

-###### Requirements
+###### Details

-Every request from a Client and every response from the LRS must include an HTTP header with the name “X-Experience-API-Version" and the version as the value.
 Starting with 1.0.0, xAPI will be versioned according to [Semantic Versioning 1.0.0](http://semver.org/spec/v1.0.0.html)

-Example:  ``X-Experience-API-Version : 1.0.0``
+###### Header Requirements

+* Every request from a Client and every response from the LRS MUST include an HTTP header with the name “X-Experience-API-Version" and the version as the value.
+For example, ``X-Experience-API-Version : 1.0.0``

 ###### LRS Requirements

-* MUST include the "X-Experience-API-Version" header in every response.
+* The LRS MUST include the "X-Experience-API-Version" header in every response.
-* MUST set this header to "1.0.0".
+* The LRS MUST set this header to "1.0.0".
-* MUST accept requests with a version header of "1.0" as if the version header was "1.0.0".
+* The LRS MUST accept requests with a version header of "1.0" as if the version header was "1.0.0".
-* MUST reject requests with version header prior to "1.0.0" unless such requests are routed to a fully conformant implementation of the prior version specified in the header.
+* The LRS MUST reject requests with version header prior to "1.0.0" unless such requests are routed to a fully conformant implementation of the prior version specified in the header.
-* MUST reject requests with a version header of "1.1.0" or greater.
+* The LRS MUST reject requests with a version header of "1.1.0" or greater.
-* MUST make these rejects by responding with an HTTP 400 error including a short description of the problem.
+* The LRS MUST make these rejects by responding with an HTTP 400 error including a short description of the problem.

 ###### Client Requirements

-* SHOULD tolerate receiving responses with a version of "1.0.0" or later.
+* The Client SHOULD tolerate receiving responses with a version of "1.0.0" or later.
-* SHOULD tolerate receiving data structures with additional properties.
+* The Client SHOULD tolerate receiving data structures with additional properties.
-* SHOULD ignore any properties not defined in version 1.0.0 of the spec.
+* The Client SHOULD ignore any properties not defined in version 1.0.0 of the spec.

-###### Converting Statements to other versions:
+###### Conversion Requirement

 * Systems MUST NOT convert Statements of newer versions into a prior version format, e.g., in order to handle version differences.
 * Systems MAY convert Statements of older versions into a newer version only by following the methods described in